takumayumi/Colored-Continents/README.md

 # Colored Continents

-Displays world map with colors by continents using [DataMaps](https://datamaps.github.io/).
+Displays a world map with each continent color-coded for visual distinction, powered by [DataMaps](https://datamaps.github.io/).